phani-sudo/build-guide-1/topic/k2c-qli-build-ga/qsc_launcher.rst

    .. note:: For information on the supported machine configurations of the development kit, see the table *Default values of "MACHINE" and "QCOM_SELECTED_BSP" parameters for QSC* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241225194606/>`__.

    a.
-To run the build commands for a specific configuration, click **Compile using terminal**.
+To run the build commands for a specific configuration, select :guilabel:`Compile using terminal`.

       .. image:: ../../media/k2c-qli-build-ga/compile_terminal_page.png